pwncollege/computing-101/assembly-crash-course/level-17-b/DESCRIPTION.md

-We will now be working with control flow manipulation.
-On each run, the code may be placed at different addresses, so you will need to write instructions that can adapt to their location in memory.
-In most cases, you will want to set the result in `rax`.
+We will now set some values in memory dynamically before each run.
+On each run, the values will change.
+This means you will need to perform some type of formulaic operation with registers.
+We will tell you which registers are set beforehand and where you should put the result.
+In most cases, it's `rax`.

-In this level, you will be working with the Instruction Pointer `rip`.
-Normally, the CPU executes instructions one after another in a straight line.
-By directly modifying `rip`, you can make the CPU skip over parts of your code or jump to a specific location dynamically.
+In this level, you will be working with control flow manipulation.
+This involves using instructions to both indirectly and directly control the special register `rip`, the instruction pointer.
+You will use instructions such as `jmp`, `call`, `cmp`, and their alternatives to implement the requested behavior.

-Recall that there are three types of jumps you might encounter:
+Recall that for all jumps, there are three types:

-* Relative jumps: jump a certain number of bytes forward or backward from the current instruction.
+- Relative jumps: jump a certain number of bytes forward or backward from the current instruction.
-* Absolute jumps: jump to a fixed memory address.
+- Absolute jumps: jump to a fixed memory address.
-* Indirect jumps: jump to the address stored in a register or memory location.
+- Indirect jumps: jump to the address stored in a register or memory location.

 Here, we are focusing on relative jumps.
 This means you will tell the CPU to “jump forward a certain number of bytes from where you are currently executing.”
 This is useful because your code can move in memory and the jump will still reach the correct target.